Nepenthes Care Instructions

 Soil and Potting

 Nepenthes enjoy soils with low mineral content that stay moist yet have good drainage.
 There are a wide range of media that work well.
 The simplest is a mix of equal parts perlite and long fibered sphagnum moss (both should be available at the local home improvement store).
 We use 2 different general Nepenthes soil mixes at our nursery.
 The first mix consists of equal parts perlite, pumice, long fibered sphagnum moss and orchid bark.
 Alternatively, we also grow our plants in a mix of equal parts coconut coir to coconut fiber.
 Note that coconut products sold for horticulture in the USA are often very salty since it is harvested from beaches so it must be soaked in RO water a few times to remove the salt buildup.
-You can also purchase Nepenthes from our website as an option with selected plants at checkout.
+You can also purchase Nepenthes soil and hanging pots from our website or select the potting kit option for selected plants such as Lady Luck, Suki, hookeriana, Bill Bailey and Diana.

 Most small and medium sized plants would grow well in a 3”-4” diameter pot.
 Larger plants are best in pots 6”-8” in diameter.
 Repotting is only required every 2-3 years but it depends on the plant size and soil quality.
 The use of hard water tends to cause soils to break down faster and turn mushy.